lukas-krecan/ShedLock/README.md

 @EnableSchedulerLock(mode = PROXY_METHOD, defaultLockAtMostFor = "PT30S")
 ```

-If `PROXY_METHOD` mode is selected, ShedLock creates AOP proxy around every scheduled method, with `@SchedulerLock` annotation.
+If `PROXY_METHOD` mode is selected, ShedLock creates AOP proxy around every scheduled method with `@SchedulerLock` annotation.
 The main advantage of this approach is that it does not depend on Spring scheduling.
-The disadvantage is, that the lock is applied even
+The disadvantage is that the lock is applied even
 if you call the method directly.
-Be also aware, that only void returning methods are currently supported, an exception is thrown if you
+Be also aware, that only void-returning methods are currently supported, an exception is thrown if you
-annotate a method with non-void return type.
+annotate and call a method with non-void return type.

 ![Method proxy sequenceDiagram](https://github.com/lukas-krecan/ShedLock/raw/master/documentation/method_proxy.png)